WanderSafe — LGBTQ+ Travel Safety

 Full legal recognition and healthcare access

-Trans men benefit from the same extensive protections under Law 19.684.
+Trans men benefit from the same full protections under Law 19.684.
 Legal gender marker changes are handled through simplified administrative procedures without requiring surgery or judicial approval.
 Endocrinology and gender-affirming care are accessible through ASSE public hospitals.
 Montevideo's trans community organizations, including Colectivo Ovejas Negras and ATRU (Asociacion Trans del Uruguay), provide support and resources.

 Gay Men